-Southern trails No. 5 Jackson State 33-10 in the SWAC Championship at the half
+Southern loses the SWAC Championship 43-24 to No. 5 Jackson State

 Latest Weather Blog

-Southern trails No. 5 Jackson State 33-10 in the SWAC Championship at the half
+Southern loses the SWAC Championship 43-24 to No. 5 Jackson State

-JACKSON - Southern is having a rough half in the SWAC Championship.
+JACKSON, Miss. - The Southern football season ends after their 43-24 loss to Jackson State in the SWAC Championship.

 Quarterback BeSean McCray with 3 early fumbles, and Jackson State responded with a 26-0 start.
-McCray was benched and Bubba McDaniel came in and had a rushing score.
+McCray was benched and Bubba McDaniel and made the Jaguars competitive.
+He had 3 total touchdowns, and over 350 yards.

 Trending News